nsidc/qgreenland/doc/contributor/how-to/contribute-layers.md

   * In GeoPackage (`.gpkg`) format.
   * Uses the `label` attribute name for pre-calculated labels when using generic styles with labels, for example `labeled_point.qml`

+## Layer quality checklist

+### All layers

+- Abstract populated
+- Citation populated
+- Layer descriptions populated
+- Layer description excludes data provider
+- Layers'/groups' title follows date standard
+- Layers'/groups' title follows capitalization standard
+- Layers'/groups' title excludes data provider (see notes for exceptions)
+- No fields are populated with "TBD" or "TODO"
+- All layers have style
+- Any known issues with data quality are listed in "Description"
+- Datastore's data is in final state
+- Layers not in unneccessary group
+- PO approves citation
+- PO approves description

+### Raster layers

+- Interpolation algorithm OK? (almost everything is currently bilinear, see notes for exceptions)
+- Grid resolution in layer title or group (incl. units)?
+- Target resolution specified (see notes for exceptions)

+### Vector layers

+- Polygon labels inside polygons
+- All attributes have reasonable types